Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Material and Methods

+We start by describing each article by a term-frequency (TF) vector.
+This description transforms a given text to a vector where each component points out the number of times a given word of the vocabulary appears in the text.
+We construct this representation through the object \textit{CountVectorizer} from the python scikit-learn library \cite{sklearn}.

-To reduce word frequency bias and boost the impact of rare but meaningful words, we compute the Term Frequency - Inverse Document Frequency (TF-IDF) statistics \cite{NGUYEN201495} applying \textit{TfidfTransformer} from \cite{nltk}.
-This computation yields the following value for the i-th element of the "news" vector,
+Moreover, to reduce word frequency bias and boost the impact of meaningful words, we compute for each word the Inverse Document Frequency (IDF) coeficient, defined as $\text{idf}_j = log(\frac{N}{N_j})$, where $N$ represents the total number of articles within the corpus, while $N_j$ denotes the count of articles containing the $j$-th term.
+To do this calculation, we apply the object \textit{TfidfTransformer} from \cite{sklearn}.

+With these ingredients, each text is finally described with the Term Frequency - Inverse Document Frequency (TF-IDF) coeficients \cite{NGUYEN201495}, where the $j$-th component of the "article vector" $i$ is given by:

+where $f_{ij}$ is the frequency of term $j$ in article $i$ and $N_j$ is the number of documents where the term $j$ appears, as it was stated before.

-where N represents the total number of articles within the corpus, while $N_i$ denotes the count of articles containing the i-th term.
-Then the articles corpus is described as a matrix $M \in \mathrm{R}^{n \times m}$, with $n$ the number of articles in the corpus and $m$ the number of basis terms.
+Then the articles corpus is described as a matrix $M \in \mathrm{R}^{n \times m}$, with $n$ the number of articles in the corpus and $m$ the number of terms included in the vocabulary.
+This matrix is a concise representation of the corpus where the meaningful words (both frequent and specific words) are enhanced for each text.